-Note: The Monitor mode is a read-only mode.
-The settings cannot be changed from the

-Monitor mode.
-For information on how to change the values, see the section titled

-Default Setting Changes on pg.
-62.

-Note: Any two of the Underlined monitored items may be selected for display on the

-Frequency Command screen via Program \Rightarrow Utilities \Rightarrow Main Monitor Selections.

-(see pg.
-33 for information on using the Main Monitor Selections feature).

-Note: The F701 setting will determine if the Current and Voltage values displayed appear as rating.

-A (Current) and V (Voltage), or if the value is shown as a % (percentage) of the ASD
+- Note: The Monitor mode is a read-only mode.
+The settings cannot be changed from the Monitor mode.
+For information on how to change the values, see the section titled Default Setting Changes on pg.
+62. - Note: Any two of the Underlined monitored items may be selected for display on the Frequency Command screen while running via $Program \Rightarrow Utilities \Rightarrow Main Monitor Selections (see pg.
+33 for information on using the Main Monitor Selections feature).$ - Note: The F701 setting will determine if the Current and Voltage values displayed appear as A (Amps) and V (Voltage), or if the value is shown as a % (percentage) of the ASD rating.